Asummit/KNN-algorithm-for-CANCER-classification/README.md

-# DATA-SCIENCE-Projects
+# KNN Classifier to classify if the CANCER is Malignant or Benign...
-Project based on Machine Learning (Supervised and Unsupervised), Deep Learning and AI
+This project based on Supervised Learning on the Breast Cancer Wisconsin (Diagnostic) Data Set.